Salyx-Wagon/Crystalline-Divination-1.16/README.md

 	-Pyro crystals spawn in desert and wasteland biomes and the nether.
 	-Hydro crystals spawn in oceans and rivers.

-- Crystals can be grown and reharvested in specific environments.
+- Crystals can be grown and harvested in specific environments.
 They all have 4 stages, you know when they're grown when they start to emit particles.
 	-Solar crystals can be grown on glowstone, sea lanterns, or shroomlights.
 They must also have a light level of 12 or above.
 	-Lunar crystals can be grown on bedrock, obsidian, and netherite blocks.
 They must also have a light level of 7 or below.
 	-Pyro crystals can be grown on magma blocks.
 They must also have lava adjacent to the block it's on.